Neisseria: Genomes

 The genomes of at least 10 Neisseria species have been completely sequenced.
 The best-studied species are N. meningitidis with more than 70 strains and N. gonorrhoeae with at least 10 strains completely sequenced.
 Other complete genomes are available for N. elongata, N. lactamica, and N. weaveri.
 Whole genome shotgun sequences are available for hundreds of other species and strains.
 N. meningitidis encodes 2,440 to 2,854 proteins while N. gonorrhoeae encodes from 2,603 to 2,871 proteins.
 N. weaveri (strain NCTC 13585) has the smallest known genome with only 2,060 encoded proteins although N. meningitidis MC58 has been reported to have only 2049 genes.
 The genomes are generally quite similar.
 For example, when the genome of N. gonorrhoeae (strain FA1090) is compared to that of N. meningitidis (strain H44/76) 68% of their genes are shared.

 Vaccine

-Diseases caused by N. meningitidis and N. gonorrhoeae are significant health problems worldwide, the control of which is largely dependent on the availability and widespread use of comprehensive meningococcal and gonococcal vaccines.
+Diseases caused by N. meningitidis and N. gonorrhoeae are significant health problems worldwide, the control of which is largely dependent on the availability and widespread use of comprehensive meningococcal vaccines.
 Development of neisserial vaccines has been challenging due to the nature of these organisms, in particular the heterogeneity, variability and/or poor immunogenicity of their outer surface components.
 As strictly human pathogens, they are highly adapted to the host environment, but have evolved several mechanisms to remain adaptable to changing microenvironments and avoid elimination by the host immune system.
 Currently, serogroup A, B, C, Y, and W-135 meningococcal infections can be prevented by vaccines.
 However, the prospect of developing a gonococcal vaccine is remote.